Planar pseudo-geodesics and totally umbilic submanifolds: Proofs of the main results

 If, on the other hand, $x$ is asymptotic, then, for each $y$ in the orthogonal complement of $x$ in $T_{p}M$, either $\alpha(x,y)=0$ or $\alpha(y,y)=0$; indeed, if $\alpha(y,y)\neq 0$, then $\alpha(y,x)=0$ by the previous argument.

-Summing up, we have shown that, if \eqref{NormEQ2} holds for every nonasymptotic $x \in T_{p}M$, then, for each orthogonal pair of vectors $x,y$ in $T_{p}M$, either $\alpha(x,y)=0$ or $\alpha(x,x)=\alpha(y,y)=0$.
-Hence, by Lemma \ref{AlphaLM}, if there is $x\in T_{p}M$ such that $\alpha(x,x)=0$, then $p$ is a geodesic point.
+Summing up, we have shown that if \eqref{NormEQ2} holds for every nonasymptotic $x \in T_{p}M$, then, for each orthogonal pair of vectors $x,y$ in $T_{p}M$, either $\alpha(x,y)=0$ or $\alpha(x,x)=\alpha(y,y)=0$.
+Hence, by Lemma~\ref{AlphaLM}, if there is $x\in T_{p}M$ such that $\alpha(x,x)=0$, then $p$ is a geodesic point.

 Assume that there is no such vector.
-It follows that there exists a neighbourhood $U$ of $p$ in $M$ whose points are nonasymptotic.
-Applying the lemma in \cite[p.~168]{nomizu1974}, we conclude that $M$ is totally umbilic in $U$ and that the normalized mean curvature vector coincides with $\overline{\alpha}=\alpha(T,T)/\tau$ along $\iota \circ\gamma$.
+It follows by continuity that there exists a neighborhood $U$ of $p$ in $M$ whose points are nongeodesic.
+Applying the lemma in \cite[p.~168]{nomizu1974}, we deduce that if the assumption of the first part of Theorem~\ref{MainTH} holds, then $M$ is totally umbilic in $U$ and the normalized mean curvature vector coincides with $\overline{\alpha}=\alpha(T,T)/\tau$ along $\iota \circ\gamma$.
 Equation \eqref{NormEQ2} therefore simplifies to

 Substituting $\alpha(T,T) = \tau \overline{\alpha}$, this becomes

 as desired.